 In an unprecedented move GHB was rescheduled to a Schedule I controlled substance, while simultaneously making expensive FDA-approved GHB schedule III.

 Xyrem is currently the only-FDA approved GHB medication available on the American market.
 It’s used in the treatment of sleep disorders such narcolepsy, but is only prescribed under strict protocols and remains cost prohibitive for patients who don’t have deep pockets or excellent insurance.
-A prescription for ‘Sodium Oxybate’ (GHB), as it’s generically known, costs U.S. patients $6-12,000 per month.
+A prescription for ‘Sodium Oxybate’ (name brand, Xyrem), as it’s generically known, costs U.S. patients $6-12,000 per month.

-The maker of Xyrem, Jazz Pharmaceuticals have fought to keep their monopoly on the high-profit medicine, which costs pennies per doses to produce.
+The maker of Xyrem, Jazz Pharmaceuticals have fought to keep their monopoly on the high-profit medicine.

 When it was first available, Xyrem cost patients just over $2 per dose.
 Since then, the company has inflated the price for Xyrem an average of 40 percent per year.